twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-11-cant-see-nibbana-with-wrong-view%zh.rst

 With this example, wrong view is more fearful than craving is quite evident (The Buddha was very skillful in using language and similes to teach living beings.
 There are a lot of things and dhamma for contemplation on wrong views and to penetrate its evils).

-Whatever arises from the six senses doors and can’t contemplate with insight will connect with craving, clinging and kamma.
+Whatever arises from the six sense doors and can’t contemplate with insight will connect with craving, clinging and kamma.
 You will not connect with it if you can contemplate.
 Therefore without any contemplation no way can rise up from the planes of misery.

 (Remember the warning of the Buddha as planes of misery were the permanent homes of living beings).